jianlin/TryPythonCollectionsModule/notes.md

 `count["foo"] += 1` will not fail as no such key, then default value is 0.

-You can set it to any integer values... negative ok and to delete it, use
+You can set it to any integer values... negative ok. and to delete it, use

     del counter["foo"]